Space for primates to live

 - prevention of the risk of persistent and unresolved conflict between group members

-- provide for a primate’s normal defence reactions and appropriate “flight” or escape distances
+- provide for a primate’s normal defence reactions and “flight” or escape distances

-- consideration of the special needs of individual animals appropriate to their age and condition, including ill, pregnant and new-born animals.
-Suitable and separate accommodation for pregnant animals and animals with young should be available to minimise unnecessary stress
+- consideration of the special needs of individual animals relevant to their age and condition, including ill, pregnant and new-born animals for example - suitable and separate accommodation for pregnant animals and animals with young should be available to minimise unnecessary stress

-Those animals that could interact in an excessively stressful way should not be kept in close proximity.
+Those animals that could interact in an excessively stressful way should not be kept together.

-Both indoor and outdoor enclosures should be provided and should be of a suitable size, and should also include sufficient vertical space appropriate to the size and social needs of the species.
+Both indoor and outdoor enclosures should be provided.
+These should be a suitable size with enough vertical space for the size and social needs of the species.

 They should accommodate group expansion if breeding is planned.
 Overcrowding should be prevented.
 The enclosure should be capable of providing for the animals’ needs at all stages of their growth and development.
 Enclosures should be located away from busy or noisy areas, in order to reduce stress and interference from passers-by.

-All primates that are kept by private keepers are arboreal, and should have an appropriate climbing structure within their enclosure.
+All primates that are kept by private keepers are arboreal, and should have a suitable climbing structure within their enclosure.
 In general, the more complex the climbing structure, the better it is for the animals.

 The climbing structure should be robust enough to prevent the animals from breaking it and injuring themselves.
 Natural branches or man-made timber structures may be used.
 In indoor enclosures, the material should allow cleaning to be carried out to prevent the build-up of disease.

-Living plants may be used to provide the climbing structure for some smaller species, particularly in outdoor enclosures, but care should be taken with regard to toxicity.
+Living plants may be used to provide the climbing structure for some smaller species, particularly in outdoor enclosures, but make sure that they're not poisonous.
 The design should change from time to time to provide variety and new challenges.

 Dimensions and spacing of structures should be suitable for the species concerned (for example branch width and distance between branches).
-Cage furnishings should allow animals to fully utilise as much of the enclosure as possible.
+Cage furnishings should allow animals to use as much of the enclosure as possible.